kavia-common/personal-task-manager-53521-53928/todo_frontend/README.md

 # Lightweight React Template for KAVIA

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+It powers the Things Todo app in this repository.

 ## Features